Polymarket Prediction

 Risk Factors

-• Unexpectedly strong economic data releasing before the deadline
+• Unexpectedly high inflation data just before the statement.

 What to Watch